elvanja/jenkins-gitlab-hook-plugin/README.md

 #### Parametrized projects

-Plugin will recognize projects that are parametrized and will use the default parameter values for the build.
+Plugin will recognize projects that are parametrized and will use the default parameter values for the build.<br/>
-In case you define a parameter inside the branch specifier, plugin will replace the parameter value with the commit branch from the payload.
+In case you define a parameter inside the branch specifier, plugin will replace the parameter value with the commit branch from the payload.<br/>
-Replacing is done by matching **${PARAMETER\_KEY}** in branch specifier to the parameter list for the project.
+Replacing is done by matching **${PARAMETER\_KEY}** in branch specifier to the parameter list for the project.<br/>

-This is usefull e.g. when you want to define a single project for all the branches in the repository.
+This is usefull e.g. when you want to define a single project for all the branches in the repository.<br/>
 Setup might look like this:

 * parametrized build with string parametere **BRANCH\_TO\_BUILD**, default = master